jungjawa/jungjawa.github.io/_posts/2019-05-04-membuat-web-atau-blog-statis-gratis-pada-github-dengan-jekyll.md

 ___

-<small>PS : for all the Github users expert who reads this easy post, hehe I know, I left out many important technical parts like git, using package manager or installing other tools.
+<small>PS : for all the Github users expert who reads this easy post, hehe I know, I left out many important technical parts like git, using package manager or installing other tools.</small>

-But if I try to simplify this post.
+<small>But if I try to simplify this post.</small>

-Sometimes it’s better to be simplifying everything but understood, than to be over details step by step but with no one understand technical things.</small>
+<small>Sometimes it’s better to be simplifying everything but understood, than to be over details step by step but with no one understand technical things.</small>